Clericus Cup: The league

-This competition had its beginnings in 2003 when Jim Mulligan, a seminarian at the Pontifical Beda College, founded a knockout tournament involving eight international teams from the Rome Seminary Colleges.
-This competition was then called THE ROME CUP.
-The first match in the competition took place in May 2003 between the Pontifical Beda College and The Venerable English College.
-(It was won 5 - 2 by the English College.)
-Fr Jim Mulligan is now a priest in the Archdiocese of Westminster, London and continues his sporting activities carrying out sponsored abseils and parachute jumps to raise money for various Church projects.
+This competition had its beginnings in 2003 when Jim Mulligan, a seminarian at the Pontifical Beda College, founded a knockout tournament involving eight international teams from the Roman Colleges.
+This competition was called The Rome Cup.
+Its first match took place in May 2003 between Beda College and the Venerable English College, which was won 5–2 by the English College.
+Mulligan became a priest in the Archdiocese of Westminster, London and continues sporting activities, carrying out sponsored abseils and parachute jumps to raise money for various church projects.

-The 2009 season drew 16 teams, representing 15 international seminaries, plus the Gregorian University.
-The league is divided into two sides or divisions: Division A and Division B. In 2009, Division A included four national seminaries (The Pontifical North American College, The Brazilian College, The French College, The Polish Institute) and two international colleges (San Paolo and Mater Ecclesiae).
-The Italian College of Sant'Anselmo, and the multinational Gregorian University rounded out Division A.
+The 2009 season drew 16 teams, representing 15 international seminaries, plus the Pontifical Gregorian University.
+The league is divided into two sides or divisions: Division A and Division B. In 2009, Division A included four national seminaries (The Pontifical North American College, the Brazilian College, the French College, the Polish Institute) and two international colleges (San Paolo and Mater Ecclesiae).
+The Saint Anselm of the Aventine, and the multinational Gregorian University rounded out Division A.

 Division B included the Mexican College, The Pontifical Roman Seminary, the Urbanianum (which fields players primarily from Africa and East Asia), as well as the religious institutes Augustinianum, Sedes Sapientiae, Redemptoris Mater, and Guanelliani Internazionale (The Servants of Charity).
 Two schools, Almo Collegio Capranica and Pio Latino merged to field the team Almo-Pio.

 The first season was played from February to May 2007.
-The second season began in November in of 2007 and finished on 3 May 2008.
+The second season began in November of 2007 and finished on 3 May 2008.
 The regular season games were played at Oratorio San Pietro, on the Via di Santa Maria Mediatrice, 24.
 The third season was played from February to May 2009 with Redemptoris Mater winning the championship against the Pontifical North American College.
 The fourth season was played from February to May 2010 with the championship game again consisting of Redemptoris Mater against the Pontifical North American College.
 Redemptoris Mater won the championship game, 1–0, against the North American College, the same score as in 2009.

 During the second season, the inaugural and final match were held at the site of the 1960 Summer Olympics: the Stadio dei Marmi in Rome.
 In the third season, the opening game was officiated by one of Italy's top referees, Stefano Farina.

 The 2020 and 2021 seasons were cancelled due to the COVID-19 pandemic.
 The 2022 season was scheduled but eventually cancelled as well.
 There was also no 2023 season.